Amphibious assault submarine: Project 748

 In the end, while the shipyards had already begun to prepare for the production of five submarines of the 748 type, this project was also scrapped in the early 1970s, as the manufacturing capacity was needed for new ballistic missile submarines.

 The ideas proposed during these projects helped drive the proposals for nuclear-powered merchant submarines by Russian design offices in the 1990s.

 In the United States

+The U.S. Navy has in the past also undertaken some preliminary design of submarine transports, but never the extent of the Soviet design efforts.

+In 1947, the Balao-class submarines USS Sealion (SS-315) and USS Perch (SS-313) were modified as "Submarine Transports", removing the torpedo tubes and forward engines to berth 123 troops or for alternative use as cargo space.
+The wardroom was redesigned for use as an operating room; the beam aft of the conning tower was extended, and a large watertight cylindrical chamber was installed abaft the conning tower to store amphibious landing equipment—including a tracked landing vehicle (LVT).
+An helicopter plaform was also insaled.
+The hangar and plateform were later removed and the submarines were decomissioned in the following years.